OpenVnmrJ/Documentation/Contributing.md

 OVJ code is developed on 2 main branches

 *Master: This will produce the final compiled downloadable archives.
 It must be kept clean of bugs!
 Unless it is a critical bug-fix, no new code should be branched directly from Master.
+Master will be a protected branch.

 *Development: This is the current working branch.
 To add new code or documentation to OVJ, create a feature branch (name it something descriptive) from the Development branch.
 When your feature branch is complete, make a pull request back into Development.
 Once Development is validated and tested, the code can be pushed into Master.

-If we have a cycle of regular development, we may have version branches.
+*If we have a cycle of regular development, we may have version branches.

+*Keep your commits small and atomic, for example adding a function or fixing a bug, but not both at once.

+*Commits must not touch many files at once, with the exception of trivial changes, such as copyright.
+Try to break your commit into small, more contained changes.

+*Flatten your commit before you make a pull request.

+*Rebase from the latest development branch

 ###Appdirs###